The Head and the Heart: The Head and the Heart

 Self-burned copies of The Head and the Heart in handmade denim sleeves were being sold at shows within a few weeks, and soon local record stores Easy Street and Sonic Boom couldn't keep them in stock.
 After a "feeding frenzy" of interest from record labels and managers, the band signed with Sub Pop in November 2010.
 Sub Pop remastered the album, expanded it with a studio version of their traditional concert closer "Rivers and Roads", and re-recorded one song ("Sounds Like Hallelujah").
 The album was re-released in CD format, and for the first time on vinyl LP, on Record Store Day 2011.
 The band is signed with Heavenly Recordings in the United Kingdom and Europe.

 The band toured extensively through 2010 and 2011 in both the United States and Europe, and opened for Vampire Weekend, The Walkmen, Dr. Dog, Dave Matthews, The Low Anthem, The Decemberists, Iron & Wine, My Morning Jacket, and Death Cab For Cutie, as well as headlining their own shows.
 In March 2011, Seattle's City Arts Magazine named them "Seattle's Best New Band", and the band made their network television debut on April 21, 2011, on Conan.
-The album reached the Billboard 200 Album Charts at #110 and the record stayed on the chart for ten weeks.
+The album reached the Billboard 200 Album Charts at No. 110 and the record stayed on the chart for ten weeks.